-5.1.1 Introduction to Business Processes
+5.1 Introduction to Business Processes

-A business process can be generally defined as a sequence of tasks that after it performed result in a well-defined outcome.
+A business process can be defined as a sequence of tasks that result in a well-defined outcome.
 Business processes are the core components of process-based business applications created with the Oracle BPM Suite.

 Although projects are higher level wrappers that contain all the resources of a business application, the processes within the project determine how the application works.
 This flow is defined by various BPMN flow objects.